rafaelcl292/run.nvim/README.md

 # run.nvim

-Set run commands for each project and run them with a ease.
+Set run commands for each project and run them with ease.

 ## Installation